vix597/Ru5tedBun1ons/README.md

 ### CTF Web Challenges (451 pts total)

 1. Navigate to https://rustedbunions.com and get it done!
-(40 or more flags all over the place)
+(40 or more flags all over the place.
+Varying difficulty)
 1. Website source code @ https://github.com/vix597/Ru5tedBun1ons/tree/master/rustedbunions
 1. __THE SOURCE CODE IS WORTH LOOKING AT....MAYBE A FLAG IN THERE!__